sergiusens/snappy-docs/build-snaps/publish.md

 ### Revisions

-Each time you upload a snap, the store will assigned a revision number to it, starting at 1.
+Each time you upload a snap, the Snap Store will assign a revision number to it, starting at 1.
 This revision number will be incremented each time you upload a new version of your snap.
 The revision number also increments when uploading a build for a new architecture.

 ## 4. Release your snap